Max Kepler Player Props: Twins vs. Phillies

-On Saturday, Max Kepler (.618 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
-First pitch is at 6:05 PM ET.
+On Sunday, Max Kepler (.657 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins face the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:35 PM ET.

-He hit a home run while going 1-for-2 in his most recent game against the Phillies.
+In his last game, he racked up two hits (going 2-for-5 with a double and an RBI) against the Phillies.

 Max Kepler Game Info & Props vs. the Phillies